ArchDB-Soc/archdb-frontend/README.md

 * Performance is improved as it is an SPA.
 React Router is used to manage routes.
 * Bearer tokens are stored to local storage.
 This isn't the most secure approach and would need to move to a cookie as use of the service scales.
 * While every effort has been taken to use systems that respond to a variety of use cases, mobile is technically not supported as of yet.
+* There are 3 main objects in the data model: Sites (grandparent), Sets (parent) and Records (child).
+The relationship between Sets and Records is flexible and the two can exist independently, however the relationship between Sites and other entities is strongly protected.
+As such, it's obligatory to add a Site to other records, and deleting a Site will delete all related records.
+This goes for front and backend.